PingOne Advanced Identity Cloud

 Token storage location

-OIDC and OAuth 2.0-related services are stateless in Identity Cloud, unless otherwise indicated; they do not hold any token information locally.
+OIDC and OAuth 2.0-related services are stateless in Advanced Identity Cloud, unless otherwise indicated; they do not hold any token information locally.

 Access and refresh tokens can be stored in the CTS token store or presented to clients as JWTs; however, OIDC tokens and session information are managed in the following way: